Palm Desert Greens

 73750 Country Club Dr., Palm Desert, California 92260

-Palm Desert Greens, a Gated 55+ Manufactured Home Community, Has Pastel-Colored Homes, Golf Course Views, Three Swimming Pools, 50 Activity Clubs and Plenty of Sunshine
+Palm Desert Greens, a Gated 55+ Manufactured Home Community, Has Pastel-Colored Homes, Golf Course Views, Mountain Views, Three Swimming Pools, 50 Activity Clubs and Plenty of Sunshine

 Sheltered by the San Jacinto and San Gorgonio Mountains in south central California, about two hours east of Los Angeles, the 55+ manufactured housing community of Palm Desert Greens is surrounded by country clubs.
-It is also one of the largest mobile and manufactured home communities in the Coachella Valley.
+It is also one of the largest manufactured home communities in the Coachella Valley and mostly dates from the 1970s.

-Prices begin at around $100,000s and top out in the $400,000s.
-Current HOA fees are less than $300 per month.
+Prices for both homes and their land begin in the mid-to high-$300,000s.
+Fees range from about $350 per month.
 Please verify these prices with a Realtor as they may change.

 The city of Palm Desert has a strong public art program, and its El Paseo Exhibition presents the best in local and national art.
 The Palm Desert Community Gallery holds six shows per year, and the McCallum Theatre offers concerts, dance performances, seasons of drama, and galas.
 Palm Desert supervises more than 200 acres of park land, 25 miles of trails, five community gardens, two community centers, and an aquatics center.